 The Corporate Sustainability Due Diligence Directive expert briefing

 08 July 2024.
-Published by Sam Tate, Partner and Sophie Tuson, Senior Associate, Environmental and Climate Change Practice Lead and Thomas Jenkins, Senior Associate and Robert Semp, Associate and Sarah Barrie, Associate and Eve Matthews, Associate
+Published by Sam Tate, Partner and Sophie Tuson, Senior Associate, Environment and Climate Change Practice Lead and Thomas Jenkins, Senior Associate and Robert Semp, Associate and Sarah Barrie, Associate and Eve Matthews, Associate

 The Corporate Sustainability Due Diligence Directive (CSDDD) was adopted on 24 May 2024 and was published in the Official Journal of the EU on 5 July.
 This means the law will enter into force 20 days later on 26 July, and will apply to companies from 2027.